EdSancha/edsancha.github.io/blog/_posts/2014-01-28-whats-in-my-iOS-toolbox.markdown

 ---
 layout: post
 title:  "What's in my iOS Toolbox?"
 description: In the latest 3 years I've been using some great apps, tools, technologies to create iOS apps.
-Some of them have already disappeared, some oft them are new some have just evolved with time.
+Some of them have already disappeared, some of them are new and some have just evolved with time.
 Here's a list of them.
 date:   2014-01-28 23:30:00
 timeToRead: 6 minutes read
 categories: tools development me
 ---

 In the latest 3 years I've been using some great apps, tools, technologies to create iOS apps.
-Some of them have already disappeared, some oft them are new some have just evolved with time.
+Some of them have already disappeared, some of them are new and some have just evolved with time.
 Here's a list of them.
 I'm not saying they're the best nor that you should also use them, but I hope it helps someone out there.

 ## Inspiration